 How to avoid installation of potentially unwanted applications?

 Files and programs should be downloaded from official pages and through direct download links.
-Other sources, tools should not be used for that.
-For example, third party downloaders, unofficial sites, torrent clients, eMule (and other Peer-to-Peer networks).
-Third party installers should not be used too.
-Offers to download and/or install PUAs should be declined before completing downloads and/or installations, it can be done through "Advanced", "Custom", or other settings of setups.
-Advertisements that appear on questionable pages should not be clicked, they can be designed to promote other pages of this kind, or cause unwanted downloads, or even installations.
-Any unwanted, suspicious extensions, plug-ins, add-ons that are installed on a web browser should be removed.
-Software of this kind that is installed on the operating system should be uninstalled too.
-If your computer is already infected with StreamSearchs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.
+Other sources/tools such as, for example, third party downloaders, unofficial sites, torrent clients, and eMule (and other Peer-to-Peer networks), should not be used.
+Also avoid third party installers.
+Decline offers to download or install PUAs before completing the process.
+This can be done through "Advanced", "Custom" or other settings of the set-ups.
+Do not click advertisements that appear on dubious pages, since they can promote other pages of this kind or cause unwanted downloads/installations.
+Remove any unwanted, suspicious extensions, plug-ins, and add-ons that are installed on the browser should.
+Also remove software of this kind that is installed on the operating system.
+If your computer is already infected with StreamSearchs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this browser hijacker.

-Notification saying that StreamSearchs can read and change certain data:
+Notification stating that StreamSearchs can read and change certain data:

 Websites promoting StreamSearchs browser hijacker: